Terms and Definitions sections follow a strict grammar, which is reflected in their AsciiDoc markup:

 The definition is then followed by a citation for the term (marked with a

 The citation is a cross-reference to a normative reference, optionally followed by a comma and a modification if applicable.
+If the comma is used on its own, then the term will be shown as modified, with no specific modification.

 [[paddy]] === paddy alt:[paddy rice] alt:[rough rice] deprecated:[cargo rice] domain:[rice] rice retaining its husk after threshing [example] Foreign seeds, husks, bran, sand, dust.
 NOTE: The starch of waxy rice consists almost entirely of amylopectin.
 The kernels have a tendency to stick together after cooking. [.source] <<ISO7301,section 3.2>>, The term "cargo rice" is shown as deprecated, and Note 1 to entry is not included here